 DSH-Metropolitan is the third state hospital still in operation to reach 100 years in age, the other two are DSH-Napa and DSH-Patton.
 DSH-Metropolitan is the second state hospital in California to open a museum.
 The first was the Patton State Hospital Museum, which opened in April of 2015 and has since had more than 1,000 visitors.
 Metropolitan hopes to have their museum finished by Fall of 2016.

 Interested in a Tour?

-The museum was created through the volunteer efforts of hospital staff and with the assistance of museum studies' students from neighboring universities.
-Because this museum is being operated and staffed with volunteers, we are only able to open it for visitors on a limited basis starting in Fall of 2016.
+The museum was created through the volunteer efforts of hospital staff, both retired and current.
+Because the museum is being operated and staffed with volunteer docents, we are only able to open it for visitors on an appointment basis.

 Sign up for a museum tour by submitting your request here.
 Please allow one hour for your tour.